 PI 2.1.3 Information on the nature and extent of retained species is adequate to determine the risk posed by the fishery and the effectiveness of the strategy to manage retained species SG Issue Met?
-(Y/N) Justification/Rationale b Y Information is adequate to qualitatively assess outcome status with biologically based limits.
-See SG80(b) See SG80(b) c Y Information is adequate to support measures to manage main retained species.
-See SG80(c) amount of main retained species taken by the fishery.
-All UoC vessels maintain an EC logbook recording their catch what also report their landings of target and non-target species retained.
-The species of fish captured and retained by the fishery are all independent fishery observers from the von Thunen Institut (v/v previous period of certification (2007-12), data from 32 independent have been provided, covering 5 of the vessels in the client fleet of 10 b Y Information is sufficient to estimate outcome status with respect based limits.
-Logbook records and observer reports show the quantities of no retained by the fishery, from which the proportions of retained determined.
-Though there are no "main" retained species (>5% of the UoC), cod (2.68% of UoC catch 2007-2011) is considered particle and is subject to ICES stock assessments in the North Sea, from Y Qualitative information and some quantitative information are available on the amount of main retained species taken by the fishery.
-All UoC vessels maintain an EC logbook recording their catch whilst at sea, and also report their landings of target and non-target species retained by the fishery.
+(Y/N) Justification/Rationale 60 а Y Qualitative information is available on the amount of main retained species taken by the fishery.
+See SG80(a) b Y Information is adequate to qualitatively assess outcome status with respect to biologically based limits.
+See SG80(b) c Y Information is adequate to support measures to manage main retained species.
+See SG80(c) 80 а Y Qualitative information and some quantitative information are available on the amount of main retained species taken by the fishery All UoC vessels maintain an EC logbook recording their catch whilst at sea, and also report their landings of target and non-target species retained by the fishery.
 The species of fish captured and retained by the fishery are also recorded by independent fishery observers from the von Thunen Institut (vTI).
-Over the previous period of certification (2007-12), data from 32 independent observer trips have been provided, covering 5 of the vessels in the client fleet of 10.
+Over the previous period of certification (2007-12), data from 32 independent observer trips have been provided, covering 5 of the vessels in the client fleet of 10. b Y Information is sufficient to estimate outcome status with based limits.
+Logbook records and observer reports show the quantities retained by the fishery, from which the proportions of redetermined.
+Though there are no "main" retained species (>3 the UoC), cod (2.68% of UoC catch 2007-2011) is considere and is subject to ICES stock assessments in the North Sea status with respect to biologically based limits is estimated.
 Information is sufficient to estimate outcome status with respect to biologically based limits.
 Logbook records and observer reports show the quantities of non-target species retained by the fishery, from which the proportions of retained species can be determined.
 Though there are no "main" retained species (>5% of total landings by the UoC), cod (2.68% of UoC catch 2007-2011) is considered particularly sensitive, and is subject to ICES stock assessments in the North Sea, from which outcome status with respect to biologically based limits is estimated. c Y Information is adequate to support a partial strategy to manage main retained species.
 ICES stock assessment for North Sea cod is used to advise on management measures.
 These show that the cod stock is depleted and have been used to implement and monitor the effects of a Cod Recover Plan (EC Regulation 1342/2008), which constrains exploitation to a level that is considered by ICES to ensure that the international fishery does not hinder the recovery and rebuilding of the North Sea cod stock. d Y Sufficient data continue to be collected to detect any increase in risk level (e.g. due to changes in the outcome indicator score or the operation of the fishery or the effectiveness of the strategy)

-Document: MSC Full Assessment Reporting Template V1.2 page 85 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 85 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03